manuelbomi/Mergers-and-Acquisitions-Strategy-Framework-for-Teradyne-s-AI-Controller-Roadmap/README.md

 ---

 #### In recent years, Teradyne acquired LitePoint, MiR and Quantifi Photonics.
-These are strategic acquisitions that immediately gave Teradyne good leverages in the domain of expertise of these acquisitions.
+These are strategic acquisitions that immediately gave Teradyne good leverages in the domain of expertise of these companies.

 #### The M&A modules provided in this repository aim to supports Teradyne’s AI Controller strategy by providing: